 Disability insurance is typically available as an employee benefit under a group plan.
 However, there are individuals who purchased an individual disability insurance plan on their own.
 Your legal rights in a long term disability (LTD) claim are different in an individual disability insurance claim than they would be in a group disability insurance claim.

+As the name suggests, individual disability insurance is sold directly to the individual; it is not provided as group insurance through one’s employment.
 Individual Disability Insurance is an insurance policy that you purchase outside of your employer directly from an insurance agent or broker.
-This is completely different coverage than one may receive as a group benefit from an employer (even if you pay for all of the premium through the employer).
+Again, this is completely different coverage than one may receive as a group benefit from an employer (even if you pay for all of the premium through the employer).

 Individual Disability Insurance (“IDI”) policies are issued insurance companies that specialize in disability claims, such as Paul Revere, MassMutual, CIGNA, Lincoln Financial or MetLife.

 The types of individual disability insurance may include: